 The player character of the base campaign, a recent graduate of the Academy of Neverwinter recruited to help Aribeth find a cure for the plague ravaging the city.

-All-Loving Hero: You can be a paragon of goodness and justice who helps anyone in need.
-Although...
+- All-Loving Hero: You can be a paragon of goodness and justice who helps anyone in need.
+Although, see Anti-Hero.

-Cutting Off The Branches: Mostly averted.
-Several characters from the base game appear in Hordes, and their conversations definitively establish the hero was a male and was a genuine good hero, and there's the spoiler entry below establishing some of their end-game reactions.
+- Cutting Off the Branches: Several characters from the base game appear in Hordes, and their conversations definitively establish that the Hero was a genuine good hero, and there's the spoiler entry below establishing some of their end-game reactions.
+Their gender is determined by what your Hordes character is (they'll have the same gender.)
 Anything else — race, class, age, background — is left in the air.

-The Hero: Main protagonist, the guy who saves the city, and player character.
+- The Hero: Main protagonist, the one who saves the city, and player character.